JanSharp/quick-adjustable-inserters/notes.md

 - [ ] update existing grids/arrows/invisible entities whenever tech level or inserter prototype changes
 - [ ] listen to destroy events to switch to idle as soon as possible
 - [x] maybe add a rendering circle on the inserter itself
+- [ ] maybe detect inserters that are by default diagonal and allow them to be diagonal first, then perpendicular after research